 Thanks for visiting.
-I figured I'd put a little something together to provide premise as to why I started Tea Parky and why a portion of all sales are donated to Parkinson’s Disease.
+I figured I'd put a little something together to provide premise as to why I started Tea Parky (including how it was named) and why a portion of all sales are donated to Parkinson’s Disease.

 First off, if you don't know what Parkinson's Disease (PD) is, please click this link.

 All in all, the disease currently affects approximately 10 million people worldwide, which is more than the combined number of people diagnosed with multiple sclerosis, muscular dystrophy and ALS.

 My father was diagnosed with PD around the age of 40 when I was 10-11 years old and has had the disease for over 15 years.
 It is extremely uncommon for a person to be diagnosed so young, as the average age of diagnosis is 62, and only 4% of people with PD are diagnosed before the age of 50.